m-bock/purescript-transit/README.md

 ### Writing Tests for the update function

-As the equality of the type signatures of the classic and **Transit** approaches update functions already suggest: We can use them interchangeably.
-That means **Transit** can be seamlessly integrated into existing codebases.
-Let's verify this.
+Since both the classic and **Transit** approaches have the same type signature (`State -> Msg -> State`), they can be used interchangeably.
+Let's see how to write tests for the update function and verify that both approaches behave identically.

 #### Testing State Transitions

-We'll make use of the following functions from the `Data.Array` module of the `arrays` package:
+To test our update function, we'll use two useful functions from the `Data.Array` module:

 <!-- PD_START:purs
 inline: true